DOI-USGS/ISIS3/Testing-ISIS3-Using-ctest.md

 ## Unit Tests

 Unit test no longer rely on the old ISIS make system.
-The unitTest.cpp of each object are compiled and an executable is made and saved in the unitTest directory which is inside the build directory.
+The unitTest.cpp of each object are compiled and an executable is made and saved in the unitTest sub-directory of the build directory.

 ## Make Truth Replacement